tangentsoft/pidp8i/src/cc8/README.md

 language compiler running on the PDP-8 which as far as I can tell, the last native compiler developed for the PDP-8 was Pascal in 1979 by Heinz Stegbauer.
-In more recent times, one cross-compiler has been developed by Vince Slyngstad and updated by Paolo Maffei based on Ron Cain’s Small C using a VM approach.
+In more recent times, one cross-compiler has been developed by Vince Slyngstad and updated by Paolo Maffei based on Ron Cain’s Small-C using a VM approach.
 [This code][sms] is most certainly worth examining, and I am delighted to acknowledge this work as I have used some of the C library code in this project.